ironboy/gig/www/songs/romeo-and-juliet.md

 When you gonna realize it was just that the time was wrong, Juliet?"

 A lovestruck Romeo sings a street side serenade
+Laying everybody low with a love song that he made Finds a  convenient streetlight, steps out of the shade Says something like, "You and me, babe, how about it?"

+"You and me, babe, how about it?"